-In 2010, the Human Rights Commission found that Asian people reported higher levels of discrimination than any other minority in New Zealand.
-Yet although anti-Asian prejudice has a long history in New Zealand, it is seldom publicly acknowledged.
+A 2010 Human Rights Commission report found that Asian people reported higher levels of discrimination than any other minority in New Zealand.

 K. Emma Ng shines light onto the persistence of anti-Asian sentiment in New Zealand.
-Her anecdotal account is based on her personal experience as a second-generation young Chinese-New Zealand woman and those of other young Asian-New Zealanders.
-When Asian people have been living here since the Gold Rush, she asks, what will it take for them to be fully accepted as New Zealanders?
+Her anecdotal account is based on her personal experience as a second-generation young Chinese-New Zealand woman.
+When Asian people have been living here since the gold rushes of the 1860s, she asks, what will it take for them to be fully accepted as New Zealanders?

 What are BWB Texts?